NEWS

 diagnosed multiple myeloma, with corresponding datasets

-and ndmm_agd_covs
+and ndmm_agd_covs.

 Feature: Automatic checking of numerical integration for ML-NMR models